livechat/livechat-public-docs/rest-api/_agents.md

 ## Reset an API key

-Reset API key for the agent with given `LOGIN`.
+Resets the API key for an agent with a given `LOGIN`.

 > Path